racket/rhombus/rhombus/0000-rhombus.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+## Overloading `.` for hierarchical naming and field access

+While the use of `.` for hierarchical naming in something like `f2c.fahrenheit_to_celsius` may seem related to the use of `.` for a field access like `p.x`.
+They're fundamentally different ideas, however, and they're supported by different mechanisms in the Rhombus expander.
+The overloading of `.` here is Java-like; Rust, in contrast, uses `::` for import paths and `.` for field access.

+The two uses of `.` cannot be unified, because they work in different ways.
+In examples like `Posn(1, 2).x` or `p.x`, the left-hand side of `.` is an expression that is already parsed.
+In `expr.macro` or `1 posn.(<>) 2`, the left-hand side of `.` is not a definition or expression, and `.` as a binary operator would not be able to produce a binary operator (at least not while implementing the target operator's intended precdence).

 ## Define

 The `def` form may or may not be a good idea.
 Some programmers may